What is it for?

 Pancreatin seems to help the body break down some foods.
-By helping the body break down food, pancreatin can decrease the effectiveness of acarbose.
+By allowing the body to break down food, pancreatin can decrease acarbose’s effectiveness.

-Some products that may interact with this medicine include: acarbose, miglitol.
+Some products that may interact with this medicine include acarbose and miglitol.

 To aid digestion when the pancreas has been removed or does not function properly, the initial dose of pancreatin is usually 8,000 to 24,000 USP units of lipase taken before or with each meal or snack.